-Why is this principle so important for treating cellulite, dark under-eye circles and in removing scars?
+Why is this principle so important for treating cellulite, dark under-eye circles and removing scars?
 All are thought to be caused, at least in part, by poor blood-flow.
 Carboxytherapy essentially tricks the area of the body being treated into thinking it needs more oxygen and less carbon dioxide.

 Can Carboxytherapy Be Used for Treating Cellulite?

 Carboxytheraphy can be used for the treatment of cellulite and for fat removal.
 Cellulite manifests itself as the appearance of dimpled skin that is caused by fat deposits just below the skin.
 Cellulite can most commonly be found in the abdomen, legs and pelvic region.
 Nonetheless, it can be found on any area of the human body.

 Located in the subcutaneous layer of the skin, cellulite comes in three different categories:

 - Grade 1 cellulite is visible only under a microscope which can detect anatomical changes in cells.

 - Grade 2 cellulite is diagnosed when the skin is a pasty color, is of a lower temperature and demonstrates a loss of elasticity when touched.
 A microscopic examination will also turn up anatomical changes in skin cell structure in the impacted area.

 - Grade 3 cellulite can be seen in the appearance of dimpled skin, plus all the signs of Grade 2 cellulite.